johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 completely automated, distributed multi-signer model together with a seamless transition path from the current single-signer model to the multi-signer model.
-From the zone owners point of view, the transition is done through the addition of a new RRtype, SIGNER, that is used to designate the chosen multi-signer agents.
+From the zone owners point of view, the transition is done through the addition of a new RRtype, HSYNC, that is used to designate the chosen DNS Providers, their responsibilities and information to enable the DNS Providers to locate each other.

 Knowledge of DNS NOTIFY {{!RFC1996}} and DNS Dynamic Updates
 {{!RFC2136}} and {{!RFC3007}} is assumed.
 DNS SIG(0) transaction